 What is the North East Link?

-North East Link will finally complete the missing link in Melbourne’s freeway network by connecting an upgraded Eastern Freeway from Springvale Road to the M80 Ring Road.
+North East Link will finally complete the missing link in Melbourne’s freeway network.
+It will be a modern new freeway connecting an upgraded Eastern Freeway to the M80 Ring Road in Melbourne’s north-east.
+The project will include much-needed upgrades to the Eastern Freeway from Springvale Road and a new Doncaster Busway public transport connection.

 Where will it go?